zimmertr/CSV-Dataset-Migrator/README.md

   3b) With custom timeout: $./migrate.sh 15
   3c) With an hourly cron task: 0 * * * * /home/admin/migrate.sh 0

+### Dependencies
+The application relies on mutt for sending emails.
+Mutt can be found within most default package manager repositories: http://www.mutt.org/download.html

 **WARNING: The script must remain in the same directory as ./data/ and ./incoming/.**